RobertArtigas/DCT2SQL/README.md

 ## Development
-IF you want me to continue improving this generator, THEN send me an e-mail that you are using it.
+IF you want me to continue improving this SQL DDL code generator, THEN send me an e-mail that you are using it.
  It might be useful to include your use case scenario and a description of why you want this improvement and how it helps the business you are involved in working.

-# DCT2SQL
+# DCT2SQL (SQL DDL Generator)
 Clarion dictionary to SQL DDL back end templates.

 This will take a clarion dictionary (DCT) and create SQL DDL for several back ends.